TSFBCE24RhythmHeaveners/ThermoType-ZanyscriptGothic/README.md

 # ThermoType-IkunangakuGothic
 Ikunangaku Gothic is a grotesque sans-serif font for all Unicode.

+# Nomenclature #
+The Japanese word "Ikunangaku" means "geometric" due to the geometric look of this font.

+# Getting #
 (WARNING: This Font Is In Alpha Mode, Don't Download Until I Make Beta Version)